integrativemodeling/spb/results/README.md

 - **Top scoring model** : `top_scoring_model.rmf`, top scoring model representing the cluster, can be visualized using UCSF Chimera.
   To color the model according to the paper use `scripts/chimera/color_model_chimera_commands.txt`.
-  Load it as a Chimera commands file after loading the model on Chimera.
+  Load it as a Chimera commands file after loading the model in Chimera.

 - **Per-bead densities** : `*.dx`, localization probability density maps for the cluster.